-Canada Northern Lights Vacations (Aurora Borealis)
+Canada Northern Lights - Aurora Borealis

-The Canadian Northern Lights are a result of a chemical reaction between the sun and our atmosphere.
+The colors in the skies are most vibrant, at times covered in waves of green, yellow, blue or red.
+Green is the most common color.
+The lights are a result of a chemical reaction between the sun and our atmosphere.
 The sun beams down electromagnetic radiation.
 The beams of light interact with the gases in the earth's atmosphere.
 The end result is the Northern Lights.